majkinetor/posher/README.rst

     $BOX_VERSION     = 1.1
     $BOX_STORE       = "file:////itshare.mycompany.com/_images/projectX/projectx-server-web"

-In the above example the new server is defined so that:
+In the above example the new server is defined so that it:

-- it uses specified number of CPUs (default is 1) and memory and disk size.
+- uses specified number of CPUs (default is 1) and desired memory and disk size.
 - adds new Windows features to the ``WINDOWS_FEATURE_LIST`` of the already specified features in the base server (hence ``+=``).
-- it defines few Vagrant related variables - ``BOX_XXX`` -  which are needed for machine testing and development environments.
+- defines few Vagrant related variables - ``BOX_XXX`` -  which may be needed for the development environments with the machine.

 Depending on the parameter, the machine can either inherit the parameter value from the parent machine, redefine it, or add it to the existing list.
-The machines can be defined this way to arbitrary depth and any machine in hierarchy can bu built by specifying its name as an argument of the build script.
+Machines can be defined this way to the arbitrary depth and any machine in the hierarchy can bu built by specifying its name as an argument of the build script.

 Host and guest provision
 ------------------------